How to Hire a Professional Genealogist: Part 2

 That said, there are caveats:

 Institutes and study groups do not offer grades, generally.
-As such, completion of a course does not necessarily equal mastery of the material.
+As such, completion of a course simply means that the person attended, and does not necessarily equal mastery of the material.

 Each program and course teaches different skills, which may or may not apply to your particular project.